migramirez2/Harmony-ONE/progress/gheis-mohammadi.md

 ---

-**2024-01-26 Friday:** We encountered an issue that could lead to panic errors on devnet nodes due to a null snapshot.
+**2024-01-26 Fri:** We encountered an issue that could lead to panic errors on devnet nodes due to a null snapshot.
 This problem was triggered by fast sync tests in StreamNet and was affecting the decoupled nodes.
 I addressed this issue on the P2P client side by validating the snapshot creation result.

 Subsequently, I resolved the snapshot creation issue, which was a blocker for state pruning as well.
 The snapshot creation was broken because of an incorrect root hash.
 The PR addresses that issue and also adds a new section in the configuration file for cache settings.
 It moves old cache settings under this new section as well.
 All the changes have been tested successfully and are ready to review and merge by team.